DESERT ROSES IN TWO VARIANTS

 Ingredients

 ⚠ THIS RECIPE CONTAINS ONE OR MORE AFFILIATE LINKS.
-The products I recommend are the same ones I use in my recipes; purchasing them through my blog helps to support me and my work, while it will not cost you anything more!
+The products I recommend are the same ones I use in my recipes; buying them through my blog helps support me and my work, without any additional cost to you!

 • 1/2 cup all-purpose flour